Rusk Institute of Rehabilitation Medicine: History

 Dr. Howard A. Rusk founded the Institute for Rehabilitation Medicine in 1948.
 His experience treating wounded soldiers during World War II led him to develop the institute around the philosophy that the patients are to be cared for as an entire person, not only the physical disability or illness.
 In 1984, the institute was renamed so in his honor.

+The institute opened at interim quarters located at 325 East 38th Street on June 17, 1948.
+It remained at that location until January 1951, when its new facility opened at 400 East 34th Street, between First Avenue and FDR Drive, the first building to be completed in the development of the New York University-Bellevue Medical Center (now the NYU Langone Medical Center).

 Facilities

 Rusk is based out of its wing of the NYU Langone Main Campus, but additionally provides rehabilitation services at three other main locations and nearly a dozen other satellite locations: